Colonel Melvin E. Maxwell Jr.

 Air Force Co-Chair

-Col Clark is currently the Commander, 60th Mission Support Group, Travis AFB California.
+Col Maxwell is currently the Commander, 60th Mission Support Group, Travis AFB California.
 He directs over 1,900 personnel in six squadrons responsible for civil engineer, communications, contracting, logistics readiness, personnel, security, and services, supporting a base community of 135,000 personnel.
 He controls an annual budget of over 100 million dollars and resources exceeding five billion dollars.

 Travis AFB Honorary Commander